Motivic cohomology of equicharacteristic schemes: Definition of

 Composing with the cyclotomic trace thereby defines a trace map $\K(X)\to \HC^-(X/k)$ relative to $k$; of course it would have been sufficient to define this in the case $k=\bb Z$ and then compose with the canonical map $\HC^-(X/\bb Z)\to \HC^-(X/k)$. \end{remark}

 To construct our motivic filtration on $K$-theory in characteristic zero we first recall the Hochschild--Kostant--Rosenberg filtration on negative cyclic homology, which relies on the theory of derived de Rham cohomology of lllusie \cite{Illusie1972} and Bhatt \cite{Bhatt2012, Bhatt2012a}.
-Since the following two results do not require any characteristic zero hypothesis,\footnote{In any case this extra degree of generality should eventually be necessary for extending the theory of this paper to mixed characteristic.} let $k$ be a discrete commutative ring and recall, for any $k$-algebra $R$, the {\em Hodge-completed derived de Rham cohomology} $\hat{L\Omega}_{R/k}\in \text D(k)$ of $R$ and its complete $\bb N$-indexed {\em Hodge filtration} $\hat{L\Omega}_{R/k}^{\ge\star}$.
+Since the following two results do not require any characteristic zero hypothesis, let $k$ be a commutative ring and recall, for any $k$-algebra $R$, the {\em Hodge-completed derived de Rham cohomology} $\hat{L\Omega}_{R/k}\in \text D(k)$ of $R$ and its complete $\bb N$-indexed {\em Hodge filtration} $\hat{L\Omega}_{R/k}^{\ge\star}$.
 For $j\ge0$ the cofibre of the map $\hat{L\Omega}_{R/k}^{\ge j}\to \hat{L\Omega}_{R/k}$ is $L\Omega_{R/k}^{<j}$, which admits a finite decreasing filtration with graded pieces (in increasing order)

-By fpqc descent of $L_{-/k}$ and its wedge powers on $k$-algebras \cite[Thm.~3.1]{BhattMorrowScholze2}, right Kan extension defines a unique fpqc sheaf whose value on affines $\Spec R$ is $\hat{L\Omega}_{R/k}$; similarly for $\hat{L\Omega}_{-/k}^{\ge j}$, $L\Omega_{-/k}^{<j}$, and each wedge power of $L_{-/k}$.
+By fpqc descent of $L_{-/k}$ and its wedge powers on $k$-algebras \cite[Theorem~3.1]{BhattMorrowScholze2}, right Kan extension defines a unique fpqc sheaf whose value on affines $\Spec(R)$ is $\hat{L\Omega}_{R/k}$; similarly for $\hat{L\Omega}_{-/k}^{\ge j}$, $L\Omega_{-/k}^{<j}$, and each wedge power of $L_{-/k}$.
 Alternatively, the fpqc sheaf $R\Gamma(-,\hat{L\Omega}_{-/k})$ is equivalent to the Nisnevich sheafification of $X\mapsto \hat{L\Omega}_{\roi_X(X)/k}$, and similarly for the variants.

 The following is the HKR filtration on negative cyclic homology: